ervinb/ervinb.github.io/_posts/2019-01-07-upcasing-in-go-the-long-way-around.md

 return properties[uint8(r)] & pLmask == pLu
 ```

-We're accessing an array called `properties` with an 8-bit integer index derived from the character, have some kind of a bitmask, and `pLu` whatever that is.
+We're accessing an array called `properties` with an 8-bit integer index, derived from the rune, have some kind of a bitmask, and `pLu` whatever that is.
 Let's address these one by one.